pupphelper/Openwebui-ComfyUI-Universal-Advanced/README.md

 # Openwebui-ComfyUI-Universal-Advanced
-An adanced Function for OpenWebUI for comfyUI
+An advanced Function for OpenWebUI for comfyUI
+Many new features.